-above requirements.

-Required Peak data rate Х
+Required Peak data rate X

 capabilities User experienced data rate

 Latency X

 Mobility X

 Connection density X

 Energy efficiency

 Spectrum efficiency

 Area traffic capacity X

 Others Group Mobility

-Usage Scenario io Smart agriculture #10 Overview Automated/autonomous driving/operations of agricultural machines, e.g. tractors and harvesting machines • Remote control of agricultural machines, such as tractors.
+Usage Scenario Smart agriculture #10 Overview Automated/autonomous driving/operations of agricultural machines, e.g. tractors and harvesting machines • Remote control of agricultural machines, such as tractors.
 Remote control of tractors, soil cultivators, planters and/or harvesting machines without on-board operations/controls.
 The machines can be controlled both in close proximity of several tens of meters to as far away as several hundred kilometers. • Remote monitoring and control by human, compared with fully autonomous driving of agricultural machines, requires low-latency or no codec, i.e. no information source coding.
 Therefore, large data rate requirements for transmitting monitoring video become necessary.
-Coding schemes, such as HEVC (high efficiency video coding), cannot be used due to its large coding latency. • Remote control or autonomous driving of agricultural machines means an on-board human driver/operator is no longer required.
+Coding schemes, such as HEVC (high efficiency video coding), cannot be used due to its large coding latency.
+Remote control or autonomous driving of agricultural machines means an on-board human driver/operator is no longer required.
 This allows for high speed operation/driving of agricultural machines, as no human operator/drivers are onboard, removing the need of low speed operation/driving to ensure the safety of those operating the machines.
 This will further improve efficiency of agriculture work, since the rapid operation/driving of agricultural machines will reduce the overall operating/driving time while working.
 In this case, communication latency should be as low as possible.
 [IT agriculture] • Agriculture work does not always require low latency is not always required.
 The ability to sustain massive connections, however, would be required.
 The machinery at a typical agricultural operation might include a water pump that would provide water to agricultural fields, a drainage water pump, an on/off machine of sprinkling water machine, an electric fan to prevent frost for farm products.
-Overall, there would be many devices that cou would be many devices that could be connected to a network.
-IT-led agriculture would require a periodical data collection system to collect small size data from water temperature sensors, anemometers, air temperature sensors, humidity sensors, daylight sensors, and soil humidity sensors. • Big data collected from sensors Big data collected from sensors would then be shared by a regional entity such as JA (Jap regional entity such as JA (Japan Agricultural cooperatives) • Big data would also be processed • Big data would also be processed at the point where the data is gathered and merged, e.g. av is gathered and merged, e.g. averaging the data, eliminating abnormal values.
-Big data collected from the fields would also be used and hared by local agricultural experimental centers for species breeding.
-Required Peak data rate capabilities User experienced data rate Latency X Mobility X Connection density Energy efficiency Spectrum efficiency X Area traffic capacity Others
+Overall, there would be many devices that cou ald be connected to a network. • IT-led agriculture would requir e a periodical data collection system to collect small size dat a from water temperature sensors, anemometers, air temperature sensors, humidity sensors, daylight sensors, and soil humidity sensors. • Big data collected from sensors would then be shared by a regional entity such as JA (Jap an Agricultural cooperatives) • Big data would also be processed at the point where the data is gathered and merged, e.g. averaging the data, eliminatian abnormal values.
+Big data collected from the fields would also lds would also be used and shared by local agricultural expe shared by local agricultural experimental centers for species breeding.
+Required Peak data rate capabilities User experienced data rate Latency X Mobility X Connection density Energy efficiency Spectrum efficiency Х Area traffic capacity Others